Determine the optimal combination of overlapping discounts

 When the price of product 1 is equal to two-thirds of the price of product 2, the two discounts are equal.
 In this example, the effective discount percentage for discount 1 varies from a few percent (when the prices of the two products are far apart) to a maximum of 25 percent (when the two products have the same price).
 The effective discount percentage for discount 2 is fixed.
 It's always 20 percent.
 Because the effective discount percentage for discount 1 has a range that can be more than or less than discount 2, the best discount depends on the prices of the two products that must be discounted.
 In this example, the calculation is completed quickly, because only two discounts are applied on only two products.
 There are only two possible combinations: one application of discount 1 or one application of discount 2.
 There are no permutations to calculate.
 The value of each discount is calculated by using both products, and the best discount is used.

 Example 2: Four products and two discounts

-Next, we will use four products and the same two discounts.
+Next, we'll use four products and the same two discounts.
 All four products qualify for both discounts.
-There are twelve possible combinations.
+There are 12 possible combinations.
 In the end, two discounts will be applied to the transaction in one of three combinations: two applications of discount 1, two applications of discount 2, or one application of discount 1 and one application of discount 2.
-To illustrate the possible combinations, we will look at two different sets of four products that have different prices:
+To illustrate the possible combinations, we'll look at two different sets of four products that have different prices: